 The truth is that it’s been proven there’s no safe limit to drink and drive, and it’s better not to do so at all.

-However, by law in England and Wales you’re allowed to have 80 milligrammes of acohol per 100 millilitres of blood in your system when tested, whilst in Scotland only 50 milligrammes is permitted.
+However, by law in England and Wales you’re allowed to have 80 milligrammes of alcohol per 100 millilitres of blood in your system when tested, whilst in Scotland only 50 milligrammes is permitted.